Custom Cable Design Guide | Cable System Best Practices

 Conductors are the core of a cable, carrying electrical currents and significantly affecting the cable's overall performance.
 The conductor can be made as solid or stranded.
 Solid conductors offer better signal transmission over long distances with minimal loss, making them suitable for fixed installations.
 Stranded conductors are made of several thin strands twisted together, providing flexibility and resistance to fatigue, which is ideal for applications requiring movement or bending.

 Also, the arrangement of strands within a stranded conductor affects the overall cable flexibility and strength.
-Different stranding techniques, such as concentric, bunched, or rope lay, can be employed to achieve the desired mechanical properties.
-The choice of material and design is vital, influencing conductivity, flexibility, and durability.
-Here are some common materials used:
+Different stranding techniques can be used depending on performance needs:

 Insulation